SpectraLLM: Uncovering the Ability of LLMs for Molecular Structure Elucidation from Multi-Spectral Data: Appendix

 \begin{itemize} \item The intermediate SMILES representation was lossy and error-prone, potentially propagating inaccuracies from the vision stage to the language model. \item The handoff between modalities disrupted end-to-end optimization, as the system lacked a shared latent space and consistent gradient flow. \item When input spectra were incomplete or noisy, the intermediate SMILES failed to preserve chemically meaningful cues, leading to reduced interpretability and robustness. \end{itemize}

 By contrast, the language-centric architecture presented in this study employs discrete peak features from all modalities as structured input to a unified LLM, eliminating the need for intermediate symbolic forms.
-As shown in Table~\ref{tab:arch-compare}, we benchmarked both architectures on the QM9s and MultimodalSpectro datasets, reporting structure reconstruction performance across multiple criteria, including exact match rate, top-K accuracy, and Tanimoto similarity.
+As shown in Table~\ref{tab:arch_compare_QM9s} and Table~\ref{tab:arch_compare_multi}, we benchmarked both architectures on the QM9s and Multimodal Spectroscopic datasets, reporting structure reconstruction performance across multiple criteria.

-Across all metrics and datasets, the unified LLM paradigm consistently outperformed the VLM–LLM cascade.
+Across all metrics and datasets, the unified LLM paradigm consistently outperformed the VLM-LLM cascade.
 Notably, improvements were most pronounced under stricter evaluation thresholds, underscoring the LLM’s superior reasoning capabilities in a purely linguistic input space.
 We attribute this performance gain to the model’s ability to jointly process all modalities in a chemically coherent and interpretable manner, without cross-modal encoding artifacts.
+Furthermore, unlike the VLM-LLM pipeline, where the information from one modality (e.g., the vision-based representation of IR or Raman spectra) is susceptible to distortion before reaching the LLM, SpectraLLM directly processes peak-level features from all spectral inputs, ensuring consistent gradient flow and maximizing interpretability and robustness, particularly in challenging, noisy, or incomplete spectral data.

-These findings support the adoption of a language-based modeling framework for multimodal spectral analysis.
-While VLMs remain valuable for raw spectrum visualization and downstream interpretability, symbolic generation is best achieved via a unified language model trained on curated, peak-based prompts.
+These findings reinforce the adoption of a language-based modeling framework for multi-spectral analysis.
+While VLMs remain valuable for raw spectrum visualization and downstream interpretability, symbolic generation, particularly in the context of small molecule structure elucidation, is best achieved via a unified language model trained on curated, peak-based prompts.